51Degrees/documentation/src/examples/customelement/onpremise.md

 that the @aspectengine will use, and where to make a temporary copy if required.

 The constructor will also read the @datafile containing the star signs into memory.
-This is done in another method so that it can also be used by the `refreshData` method when a new @datafile is downloaded (not applicable for this example as star sign data is static).
+This is done in another method so that it can also be used by the `refreshData` method when a new @datafile is downloaded (this is not applicable for this example as star sign data is static).
 ```{java}
 //public class SimpleFlowElement extends FlowElementBase<AgeData, ElementPropertyMetaData> {
 public class SimpleOnPremiseEngine extends OnPremiseAspectEngineBase<AgeData, AspectPropertyMetaData> {